etc-sudonters/zootler/notes/macros-and-fns.md

 `peruse.Parser[T]`[^fn5].
 The resulting parse tree has enough fidelity to source that it could be written directly back into its originating source.[^fn6]

 The parse tree is then lowered into AST.
-The AST has fewer nodes, and ergo fewer features.
+The AST has fewer nodes types, and ergo fewer features.
 Mostly these concern the several ways settings and token quantities can be queried by the rules.
 The AST lower will attempt to eliminate constant operations such as compares to self and redundant arms for `and`/`or`.
 Since we eliminate string literal aliases for tokens in this pass, the lowering also begins the process of interning strings, names and constants.